corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordap-template/first-flow/code-java.md

 ```java
     private final static Logger log = LoggerFactory.getLogger(MyFirstFlowResponder.class);
 ```
-The log files for CSDE are located in the logs folder in the root of the project.
+The log files for the CorDapp template are located in the logs folder in the root of the project.
-The CSDE starts a new log file each time a new instance of Corda is created or when the log file grows too large.
+The CorDapp template starts a new log file each time a new instance of Corda is created or when the log file grows too large.
 The logging can be configured by editing `config/static-network-config.json` file.
 Because the Corda combined worker runs all of the Corda processes in one JVM process, there are a lot of log entries.
 We recommend adding an easily searchable tag to each log message.
 For example:
 ```java